mahop-net/mahop_data_table/readme.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-(Last Update of this info: 9th of February 2025)
+(Last Update of this info:  10th of Februar 2025

+This is the code for this pub.dev widget: https://pub.dev/packages/mahop_data_table

 ## MaHop DataTable and more - What is included?